-For joint bank accounts or time deposits, if one account holder is an applicant/recipient, the entire account is counted as his.
+• For joint bank accounts or time deposits, if one account holder is an applicant/recipient, the entire account is counted as his/hers.
 However, all of the funds belong to the individual in equal shares if there is more than one Medicaid applicant/recipient.
 This is discussed further later in this chapter.

-301.01.03 FEE SIMPLE OWNERSHIP
+301.01.03 FEE SIMPLE PROPERTY OWNERSHIP

-Type of Ownership What It Means Fee Simple Ownership Relates only to real property Means absolute and unqualified legal title to real property Fee simple ownership is completely free of conditions imposed by others The owner has the unconditional power of disposition during his lifetime.
+Relates only to real property and means possess absolute and unqualified legal title to real property.
+Fee simple ownership is completely free of conditions imposed by others.
+The owner has the unconditional power of disposition during his lifetime.
 Upon the owner's death, property held in fee simple can always pass to the owner's heirs.
 May exist with respect to property owned jointly or solely.

-301.01.04 LESS THAN FEE SIMPLE OWNERSHIP
+301.01.04 LESS THAN FEE SIMPLE (EQUITABLE) PROPERTY OWNERSHIP

+Exists without legal title to property.
+Legal title may belong to another individual or to no one.
+Examples of equitable ownership include ownership in un-probated estates or trust property.

+1. UN-PROBATED ESTATE OWNERSHIP

-Type of Ownership What It Means Equitable Ownership Exists without legal title to property.
-Legal title may belong to another or to no one.
-Examples of equitable ownership include ownership in unprobated estates or trust property. • Unprobated Estate An individual may have an equitable ownership in an unprobated estate if he is an heir or relative of the deceased, receives income from the property or acquires rights through intestacy laws.
-Under liberalized resource policy, estates actively in process of probation are excluded.
-Under SSI resource policy an unprobated estate becomes a resource the month following the month it meets the definition of income.
+An individual may have an equitable ownership in an un-probated estate if he is an heir or relative of the deceased, receives income from the property or acquires rights through intestacy laws.

+• Under liberalized resource policy, estates actively in process of probation are excluded.
+Under SSI resource policy an un-probated estate becomes a resource the month following the month in which it meets the definition of income.

-Effective Month: March 2011
+2. TRUST PROPERTY OWNERSHIP

-Type of Ownership What It Means Trust Property A trust is a right of property, established by a trustor or grantor.
+A trust is a right of property, established by a trustor or grantor.
 A Trustee holds legal title and manages the property for the benefit of a beneficiary.
-The beneficiary does not have legal title, but does have an equitable ownership interest.
-Clearance procedures must be followed in determining how the trust affects eligibility
+The beneficiary does not have legal title but does have an equitable ownership interest.
+Clearance procedures must be followed in determining how the trust affects eligibility.